top of page

 If you’d like to begin exploring your relationship with pain and the parts of you involved, journaling can be a great first step.

 If you can, set aside some time and space where you won’t be disturbed.
-Perhaps light a candle, or take a few deep breaths to help you settle in to the space.
+Perhaps light a candle or take a few deep breaths to help you settle into the space.

-When you’re ready, take a moment to tune into your body and see what you notice, you might be aware of pain or other sensations, or you may notice parts that want to avoid, distract, or numb you.
+When you’re ready, take a moment to tune into your body and see what you notice.
+You might be aware of pain or other sensations, or you may notice parts that want to avoid, distract, or numb you.

 You can use the following as prompts: